hussein-esmail7/template-maker/README.md

 - fzf

 ## Installation
-At the moment, you can only `git clone` this repository, but I an hoping to put it on Homebrew soon.
+At the moment, you can only `git clone` this repository, but I am hoping to put it on Homebrew soon.

 ### Installing Through Git